nyu-database-design/raw-data-munging/how_to_work_in_groups.md

 This workflow can be especially helpful if the programmer writing the code is less experienced than the others advising, although it is not limited to such scenarios.

-When team members are in the same room, the non-writing members can simply look over the should of the writer.
+When team members are in the same room, the non-writing members can simply look over the shoulder of the writer.
 In remote teams, simple screen sharing software suffices to show everyone the code as it is being written and using audio chat to discuss.

 ## Real-time code collaboration
 In this workflow, all team members have access to the code and modify it together in a real-time code collaboration environment.